 Tenants who are behind on rent, who unlawfully remain on your property, who damage the premises, or who engage in illegal activities cost you money and open you up to other legal liability.
 One small mistake during the eviction process could lead to delays or inability to evict a tenant.
-If you are a landlord, call NewPoint Law Group at 1-800-358-0305 to schedule a legal consultation and have one of our seasoned Sacramento and Roseville unlawful detainer attorneys evaluate your case.
+If you are a landlord, call the NewPoint Law Group, LLP, at 800-358-0305 to schedule a legal consultation and have one of our seasoned Sacramento and Roseville unlawful detainer attorneys evaluate your case.

 Unlawful Detainer and Eviction in California